-In the material procurement and delivery management phase in the student center construction project, the interactions along the MEP supply chains show three major patterns according to the nature of products.
-For high-demand standard commodity products such as wires, tubing, bolts, and nuts that subcontractors purchase from distributors (suppliers), the suppliers usually keep stocks of such products to meet anticipated orders.
+Figure 5 shows the major interactions between the MEP subcontractors (buyers) and the suppliers in the project.
+The flowchart represents a typical material planning, procurement, and delivery management process for various products in construction projects.
+The interactions start from the selection of suppliers and the request for submittals and quotes.
+If the owners or and nuts that subcontractors purchase from distributors (suppliers), the suppliers usually keep stocks of such products to meet anticipated orders.
 Therefore, the suppliers usually can deliver the products in a short time once they receive the purchase orders.
 The second type is standard and configurable products that have low turnover rate and/or high inventory cost, for instance, light fixtures and switchgears.
 Products of this type are produced only after customers' purchase orders are received, or so-called "made-to-order."
 The third type is products that are specially designed, engineered, and customized by the owners, architects, engineers, or subcontractors.
 One example is customized ductwork.
 Close interactions and collaborations among the subcontractors, the plants, and the suppliers are often required in the design, engineering, sourcing, and delivery processes.
-In the following subsections, the SCOR Level 1 and Level 2 modeling of the information flows and material flows for these three types of products is illustrated.
+In the following subsections, the high-level SCOR Level 2 modeling of the information flows and material flows for these three types of products is illustrated.
 The supply chain models are then extended to create supply chain process maps with greater details through the SCOR Level 3 and Level 4 modeling in Section 3.3.